 National Joint Registry

 , its Steering Committee and its sub-committees and are released in September each year.
-The key analyses of the NJR's 9th, and latest, Annual Report - covering 2011/12 data - were presented at the British Orthopaedic Association Annual Congress in Manchester on Thursday 13 September 2012.
+The key analyses of the NJR's 11th, and latest, Annual Report - covering 2013/14 data - were presented at the NJR’s 11th Annual Report launch at the BOA Congress, Brighton on Friday 12 September 2014.

-2012 report highlights
+2014 report highlights

-- Data from 1.2 million procedures
+- Analysis from more than 1.6 million procedures

 Previous editions of the Annual Report can be downloaded here >>

-The NJR has produced a Public and Patient Guide to its 9th Annual Report.
-A second edition in 2012, the NJR is among the first registries to publish a patient guide of this type.
-The document takes over 150 pages of surgical data produced by the NJR and breaks it down into more accessible and relevant information for patients.
-Download the Public and Patient Guide to the 8th Annual Report here >>
+The NJR produces a Public and Patient Guide to its Annual Report, and was amongst the first national clinical audits to publish a patient guide of this type.
+The document takes hundreds of pages of surgical data and breaks it down into more accessible and relevant information for patients.

-AIMS of the NJR:
+Aims of the NJR

-As part of the development of the 2012-14 NJR strategic plan, its aims were reviewed to take into account maturity of the registry and the NJR's growing involvement, impact and engagement with its stakeholders.
+As part of the development of the 2013-16 NJR strategic plan, its aims were reviewed to take into account maturity of the registry and the NJR's growing involvement, impact and engagement with its stakeholders.
 These aims continue to be met, either by the NJR alone or through its work with key stakeholders and partners.

 The key aims of the registry are to:

-- Monitor in real time the outcomes achieved by brand of prosthesis, hospital and surgeon, and highlight where these fall below an expected performance in order to allow prompt investigation and to support follow-up action.
+- Monitor in real time the outcomes achieved by brand of prosthesis, hospital and surgeon, and highlight where these fall below an expected performance in order to allow prompt investigation and to support follow-up action

-- Inform patients, clinicians, providers and commissioners of healthcare, regulators and implant suppliers of the outcomes achieved in joint replacement surgery.
+- Inform patients, clinicians, providers and commissioners of healthcare, regulators and implant suppliers of the outcomes achieved in joint replacement surgery

-- Evidence variations in outcome achieved across surgical practice in order to inform best practice.
+- Evidence variations in outcome achieved across surgical practice in order to inform best practice

-- Enhance patient awareness of joint replacement outcomes to better inform patient choice and patients' quality of experience through engagement with patients and patient organisations.
+- Enhance patient awareness of joint replacement outcomes to better inform patient choice and patients' quality of experience through engagement with patients and patient organisations

-- Support evidence-based purchasing of joint replacement implants for healthcare providers to support quality and cost-effectiveness.
+- Support evidence-based purchasing of joint replacement implants for healthcare providers to support quality and cost-effectiveness

-- Support suppliers in the routine post-market surveillance of implants and provide information to clinicians, patients, hospital management and the regulatory authorities.
+- Support suppliers in the routine post-market surveillance of implants and provide information to clinicians, patients, hospital management and the regulatory authorities

 The NJR Steering Committee oversee the strategic direction and work programme of the registry and is a DH Committee of Experts.
 Membership includes representatives of the surgical profession, patient groups, orthopaedic implant suppliers, public health/epidemiology, NHS purchasing and supply agency, Medicines and Healthcare products Regulatory Agency, NHS Trust Management, Independent Healthcare Sector, and the Welsh Government.

 HQIP supports the work of the steering committee, including the implementation of its strategic plans and development work on its behalf.
-HQIP manages the levy payment collections and holds the budget of the steering committee.
-The development team in HQIP, led by Elaine Young, supports the NJR.Regional Clinical Coordinators Network
+HQIP manages the levy payment (raised on the sale of hip, knee, ankle, elbow and shoulder replacement implants) collections and holds the budget of the steering committee.
+The development team in HQIP, led by Elaine Young, supports the NJR.